NodeDash/API/README.md

-# Device Manager API
+# NodeDash API

 A comprehensive API for managing IoT devices, integrations, and data flows.
 Built with FastAPI and PostgreSQL.

 ## Overview

-The Device Manager API provides a complete backend solution for IoT device management with support for:
+The NodeDash API provides a complete backend solution for IoT device management with support for:

 - Device registration and monitoring
 - Device grouping through labels